ishan-aggarwal/Java8InAction/README.md

 **Chapter 3**

 * Lambda Expressions lets you represent a behavior or pass code in a concise way (think of lambda expressions as anonymous functions).
+* In a nutshell, a functional interface is an interface that specifies exactly one abstract method.